 - 1.1.
 This specification is designed to establish whether the obligations and standards set out in the SMICoP are being followed by Suppliers (or their appointed agents) during the smart metering installation process.
 It supplements Suppliers' own compliance monitoring activities which are also specified within the Code. - 1.2.
-It is separate from other internal feedback mechanisms established by Suppliers43.
+It is separate from other internal feedback mechanisms established by Suppliers.
 It is an independent view that is provided to the BEIS and Authority on request.
 If non-compliance is identified the findings could be used as a trigger for further investigation or information requests, and / or enforcement action. - 1.3.
 It is not intended to evaluate customer satisfaction levels.
 However, Suppliers can use either a) the same survey or b) a different survey to track customer satisfaction for internal purposes. - 1.4.
-The Monitoring and Compliance Customer Survey Specification applies in respect of the installation of a Smart Metering System at Domestic Premises and at premises of a Micro-Business Customer. - 1.5.
-The Domestic Customer Survey Reports will be published on the SMICoP website.
+This Part A of the Monitoring and Compliance Customer Survey Specification applies in respect of the installation of a Smart Metering System at Domestic Premises and at premises of a Micro-Business Customer.